Loneliness & Isolation

 Not more social events.
 Not apps with better algorithms.
 Not forcing yourself to be more vulnerable.

-What changes it — actually changes it, not manages it — is understanding with precision how you learned to be this way.
-When gay men begin to understand their withdrawal not as a character flaw but as a calibrated response to a specific set of historical experiences, the pattern stops feeling like something to overcome through willpower and starts feeling like something to work with.
+What changes it is working with the formation that produced the loneliness in the first place.
+Less lonely is not a problem you solve through more social effort.
+When gay men begin to understand their withdrawal as a calibrated response to a specific set of historical experiences rather than as a character flaw, the pattern stops feeling like something to overcome through willpower.
+It starts feeling like something to work with.
 Recognition before change.
 Understanding before action.

 Go deeper: The Five Faces of Gay Loneliness on Unfiltered Clarity →